How to Protect IP and Avoid IP Leakage

 If a design is decomposed into a collection of IPs, then this becomes the problem of preventing IP leakage.
 You must ensure that IPs aren’t accidentally shipped to a country where they aren’t allowed.

 Malicious users are always a threat that needs to be taken seriously.
-But IP leakage can happen due to many reasons, often without any intention of wrongdoing.
+But IP leaks can happen due to many reasons, often without any intention of wrongdoing.

 Here’s how an IP can be leaked accidentally due to inadequate IP management.